stevebillings/loiterbot/README.md

 ## Design

 I started with an FSM implemented with a switch statement, but ended up replacing that approach with a design based on the Gang of Four (GoF: the book "Design Patterns" by Gamma, Helm, Johnson, Vlissides) State Pattern.
-I found the GoF State Pattern lended itself more nicely to unit testing.
-It provided (/demanded) a clear contract for each state handler, and made it easy to do most debugging in the IDE before testing in the simulator.
+I found the GoF State Pattern was a natural fit with thorough unit tests.
+It provided (actuall, demanded) a clear contract for each state handler, and isolated them from each other.
+It made it easy to debug each state handler in the IDE before testing them working together in the simulator.

 ## The robot